 It was the end of our fourth day on the wall, and the final 5.13a pitch was giving me fits.
 Not because the climbing was all that hard, but because I was so tired.
 Fresh, well fed, and hydrated, I could have flashed the short traverse.
 But it was a different story now that I was exhausted and under the gun.

-Matt Spohn and I had started up Muir Blast to El Corazon on May 15 with the goal of free climbing El Cap ground-up—a goal I’d been working toward over the last few years.
+Matt Spohn and I had started up Muir Blast to El Corazon on May 15 with the goal of free climbing El Cap ground up—a goal I’d been working toward over the last few years.
 Everything had finally come together: weather, a partner, conditions, and thinner crowds.
-We would tackle thirty-one pitches up the wall, including eight pitches of 5.12 and six of 5.13.
+We would tackle 31 pitches up the wall, including eight pitches of 5.12 and six of 5.13.

-It’s uncommon for El Cap to be free climbed ground-up.
+It’s uncommon for El Cap to be free climbed from the ground up.
 Getting around to the top via the East Ledges is relatively easy, so rapping in to rehearse pitches on toprope and stash gear and water is very much the norm.
 It’s a big wall with tricky—read hot!—conditions for free climbing, and hauling all your food and water from the base adds an extra element of blue-collar labor.
 Understandably, most people prefer to take a top-down approach.

 But I thought it would make for a nice challenge, plus it would be a good building block toward my ultimate goal of flashing Freerider.